-The reality is that the business toolbox of a top manager never consists of just one business tool.
-I’d like to talk about the time-tested McKinsey’s 7-S framework.
+At BSC Designer, we discussed some popular business frameworks like Balanced Scorecard or OKR.
+The toolbox of a top manager never consists of just one business tool.
+One should choose the tool according to the business environment, resources, and goals.
+Today, I’d like to talk about the time-tested McKinsey’s 7-S framework.

-The 7-S framework was introduced in 1980; later in 1982 the model was shown to the general public in the bestseller “In Search of Excellence” by Tom Peters and Robert Waterman.
-Ten years late in 1992 David Norton and Robert Kaplan published an article in the Harvard Business Review introducing their “Balanced Scorecard.”
+Ten years late, in 1992, David Norton and Robert Kaplan published an article in the Harvard Business Review introducing their “Balanced Scorecard.”

-Although both concepts address the same goal, which is help in executing strategy, I find that each of the frameworks has its value for a company.
+Although both concepts address the same challenge of effective strategy execution, I find that each of the frameworks has its unique value for a company.

 I believe that the BSC is not only fully consistent with the 7-S framework, but that it can also enhance it in use.